yogapriya-star/Greenden-Website/README.md

 ## Project Requirements:

-- HTML structure for Udemy content
+- HTML structure for Greenden content
-- CSS styling for layout and design
+- Tailwind-CSS styling for layout and design

 ## Contributing
 Contributions are welcome!
 Please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).